 Getting Started: describes how the user accesses the portal, the default view, how to exit the system, any caveats and exceptions, general patching, and how to report technical or content issues.

-Using the Software: offers step-by-step instructions for using the features of the MCCF EDI TAS Portal
+Using the Software: offers step-by-step instructions for using the features of the MCCF EDI TAS Portal.

 Troubleshooting: provides special instructions for error correction, how to report technical or content issues, how to provide user feedback, and how to contact eBusiness for immediate assistance.